-Kids say it all the time and they can be forgiven, as they’ve yet to know of all the fruits that the tree of life has to offer.
+Kids say it all the time and they can be forgiven, as they’ve yet to discover the fruits that the tree of life has to offer.

 Fully-grown adults who say it, though; I’ve got some bad news for you.
 You’re not bored… you’re actually boring.

 It’s time to step up.

-We live in the year 2018; a fast-paced, information-orgy laden society that’s somewhat impossible to escape.
+We live in the year 2018; a fast-paced, information-laden society that’s somewhat impossible to escape.

 We have access to free online resources for intellectual growth and bridges for human connection, such as learning new languages, free Yoga lessons.
 (Don’t mistake that rant for me being a proponent of more internet use – get outside into the real world too if you can).

 Yet we somehow manage to whine about being bored.

 Boredom tends to be a disease of the privileged.
 Check out this video of children in rural China who had made a pool table with rocks and bricks!

 When I went to Burma/Myanmar in 2013 I made friends with a local who said he wanted to show me the “real Burma”.
 I found out later that this was a euphemism for poverty.

-I’ll never forget the image of the cute little Burmese girl splashing in a puddle outside of a hut, playing with her dog and the sound of pure joy emanating from her beaming smile.
+I’ll never forget the image of the cute little Burmese girl splashing in a puddle outside a hut, playing with her dog and the sound of pure joy emanating from her beaming smile.